rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

    :Date: 2001-08-16
    :Version: 1

-   Fields in a Field list placed before the title:
-   - Will never be rendered in any document
+   Fields in a Field list placed before the title, as the ones listed below, act as sort of document metadata, as they will never be rendered in any document.
+   We exploit this by using these field list to render specific portions of the latex document only.
-   - Can not have comments before or after (Sphinx bug?)
-   - Must have values in plain text only, as markup in there will not be recognized (However, in this program newlines will be rendered)
+   (Note that they can NOT have comments before or after - Sphinx bug? - and must have values in plain text only, as markup in there will not be recognized.
+However, in this program newlines will be rendered).
-   - Have to be considered as document metadata: their value will be placed in specific portions of the latex layout

    Here below a description of these fields:

    - doi (LIBRARY OR AUTHOR OR GIPP/GEOFON INPUT): the DOI of this report